 GPS Coordinates: 27.020668, -82.393930

-MARIE SELBY BOTANICAL GARDENS is best known for its collection of orchids, but its bayfront grounds also contain a wide array of colorful tropical plants housed in greenhouses and gardens.
+The Downtown Sarasota Campus of MARIE SELBY BOTANICAL GARDENS (a second Selby location is the Historic Spanish Point Campus, Osprey, Florida), is best known for its collection of orchids, but its 15-acre bayfront grounds also contain a wide array of colorful tropical plants in outdoor gardens and greenhouses.
 If you are already planning a trip to enjoy the gardens, be sure to bring your binoculars, as the exotic vegetation and bayfront location attract a wide variety of birds.
-Parking is available, but the gardens do not open until 10:00 a.m. and a substantial admission fee is charged.
+In June 2021, work began on the first phase of a multi-year renovation of the Downtown Sarasota Campus.
+Check the website or call Selby at (941) 366-5731, for any construction-related updates.
+Parking and restrooms are available and paths are mostly paved.
+Please note that the gardens do not open until 10:00 a.m. and a substantial admission fee is charged.
 Check the website for fees.

-Featured Birds: Shorebirds, such as Dunlin and Willet, are drawn to the shallow mudflats, especially at low tide.
+Featured Birds: Shorebirds, such as Dunlin and Willet, are drawn to the shallow mudflats at the southern point of the Gardens, especially at low tide.
 In the winter, Redhead and other waterfowl may be seen on the Bay.
 Selby displays several other habitats, including: a hardwood hammock that may prove inviting to smaller migrating species and woodpeckers; a mangrove ecosystem where both night-herons might be viewed from a boardwalk, and a tidal lagoon often attracting herons and egrets.
-Historically, eBirders have sighted 145 species here.
+Historically, eBirders have sighted more than145 species here.

-Insider’s Tip: You can experience several Selby habitats by following paths paralleling the shoreline (see Trail Map for landmarks).
-After exiting Admissions, walk through the Bamboo Garden and follow the trail to the boat ramp overlooking Hudson’s Bayou.
-Continue clockwise along the trail, past the Wedding Pavilion and then onto the Mangrove Walkway.
-Finally, head north to see the tidal lagoon and hardwood hammock.
+Insider’s Tip: You can experience several Selby habitats by following paths paralleling the shoreline (see Trail Map, below, for landmarks).
+After exiting Admissions, walk through the Bamboo Garden (Trail Map marker #8) and follow the trail to the boat ramp overlooking Hudson’s Bayou (near #15).
+Continue clockwise along the trail, past the Wedding Pavilion (#16) and then onto the Mangrove Walkway (#17).
+Finally, head north to see the tidal lagoon (#21) and hardwood hammock (#22).

 GPS Coordinates: 27.327079, -82.540233

 MYAKKA RIVER STATE PARK (MRSP) is the oldest and, at 37,000+ acres, or 57 square miles, the largest of Florida’s state parks.
 The Myakka River—a state-designated wild and scenic river—flows through the park for 12 miles.
 The main road winds past oak and palm hammocks that open to views of grassy marshes, sloughs and Upper Myakka Lake.
 Hikers may venture beyond the paved drive and hike on more than 39 miles of marked trails across large, open expanses of dry prairie, pine flatwoods and numerous small wetlands.
-The staffed, main (south) park entrance is off SR-72 (Clark Road).
-Check the park website for all admission fees.
+The staffed, main (south) park entrance and Ranger Station is off SR-72 (Clark Road).
+Check the park website or the Ranger Station at 941-361-6511, for park closings during seasonal floods and all admission fees.
 Restrooms are available.
 The north entrance gate to SR-780 is only open to autos on weekends and state holidays, and only from 8 a.m.-5 p.m.
 Park fees are placed in an “honor box” when no park personnel are present.

-Featured Birds: Over the years, more than 250 species have been tallied In MRSP by eBirders. eBird Recent Sightings, Myakka River SP Many shorebirds, waders, swallows and ducks can be seen while driving the main road, or from the banks of the Upper Lake near the dam, and from a wooden boardwalk that extends—during wet periods—into the Upper Lake.
-In wooded spots, and prairies and open areas, a vast array of species are likely to be seen, including raptors, woodpeckers, Wild Turkey, vultures, and, mostly during migration, warblers and other smaller species.
+Featured Birds: Over the years, eBirders have reported sighting about 255 species in MRSP. eBird Recent Sightings, Myakka River SP Many shorebirds, waders, swallows and ducks can be seen while driving the main road, from the banks of the Upper Lake and from a wooden boardwalk that extends—during wet periods—into the Upper Lake.
+In wooded spots, prairies and open areas, a vast array of species are likely to be seen, including raptors, woodpeckers, Wild Turkey, vultures, and, mostly during migration, warblers and other smaller species.
 In all seasons, carefully scan kettles of vultures for Short-tail Hawk.
 The hawk breeds in the park in spring and frequently soars with the vultures.
 Both dark and light morphs have been recorded.

 Insider’s Tip: Although there are many good places to bird within the park, the following locations can be visited sequentially while driving the main road north from the main park entrance (off SR-72):

 Bridge (0.9 miles from entrance).
-Commonly seen are grebes, Common Gallinule, Wood Stork, ibis, egrets, Roseate Spoonbill, and… alligator.
+Commonly seen are grebes, Common Gallinule, Wood Stork, ibis, egrets, Roseate Spoonbill, and…alligators.
 Park off the road, before or after the bridge. eBird recent sightings, Myakka River SP Bridge

 Canopy Walkway, with its own parking area, is a family-friendly, hanging bridge and 76-foot high observation tower, with a nature trail branching out for longer hikes. eBird recent sightings, Canopy Walk.

-Return to the fork in the road and turn right to the concession area and boat ramp.
+Return to the fork in the road and turn right to the Concession and Boat Ramp area.
 Boat and tram tours are based here and canoes and bicycles can be rented.
-A footpath leads to the historic weir area, and, from there, you may bird along the banks of the Upper Lake. eBird recent sightings, Myakka River SP Boat Ramp Area
+A footpath leads from the parking lot to the area where the Upper Lake now flows into the river (formerly the historic weir area) and, from there, you may bird along the banks of the Upper Lake. eBird recent sightings, Myakka River SP Boat Ramp Area

 GPS Coordinates: 27.240270, -82.315427

 NATHAN BENDERSON PARK, located near the mall at University Town Center, is a Sarasota County-owned park, managed by a not-for-profit organization primarily as a multi-use sports venue.
 A 400-acre lake, which attracts world-class rowing competition, is contained within the 600-acre community park.
-Handicapped-accessible paths include the 3.5-mile loop around the lake perimeter.
-The park can be a productive place to view birds, with about 155 species reported to eBird in the past, but changes in habitat, such as a decrease in plantings around the lake, large mowed areas, and alterations in the shoreline to enhance sporting activities, have adversely affected birding opportunities.
+Handicapped-accessible paths include the 3.5-mile paved loop around the lake perimeter.
+The park can be a productive place to view birds, with more than 160 species reported by eBirders, but new construction, including a 110,000 square foot marine science education aquarium at the northern end of the park, changes in habitat, such as a decrease in plantings around the lake, large mowed areas, and alterations in the shoreline to enhance sporting activities, may adversely affect birding opportunities.
+Recently, however, planting of a “microforest” began on the southern end of Regatta Island.
 Check the calendar on the Park Website for scheduled events.
 Visitors may want to combine their visit to the park with a visit to Lake Osprey, only a few minutes’ drive to the east (across I-75).
-There is adequate parking and no admission fee to enter the park grounds.
+There is adequate parking at Nathan Benderson Park, especially when no events are scheduled.
+Restrooms are available and there is no admission fee to enter the park grounds.

 Featured Birds: The park lake has been a good place to find wintering Ring-necked Duck, Lesser Scaup, American White Pelican, and American Coot.
 Other possibilities include Caspian, Royal, Forster’s and Gull-billed Tern, and Bonaparte’s Gull in the winter.
-Other birds that have been recorded include Limpkin, Glossy Ibis, Least Bittern, King Rail, Anhinga, Double-crested Cormorant, Carolina Wren, Pine Warbler, Common Yellowthroat and Killdeer.
+Other birds that have been recorded include Limpkin, Glossy Ibis, Least Bittern, Anhinga, Double-crested Cormorant, Carolina Wren, Pine Warbler, Common Yellowthroat and Killdeer.
 Sandhill Crane and waders roost at the north end of the lake in the evening.
-Helmeted Guinea Fowl, Monk Parakeet and American Kestrel often nest here and rarities, such as Snow Goose, have been found occasionally.
+Domestic Helmeted Guineafowl, Monk Parakeet and American Kestrel (Southeastern) often nest here and rarities, such as Snow Goose, have been found occasionally.

 Insider’s Tip: The park is roughly rectangular in shape, stretching north and south, with the lake in the center.
-A quiet place to bird is along a partially tree-shaded, crushed shell, walking trail that runs parallel to World Championship Drive (with small parking lots spaced at intervals), at the park’s western border.
+A quiet place to bird is along a partially tree-shaded, crushed shell path at the park’s western border that runs parallel to World Championship Drive (with many small parking lots spaced at intervals).
 Look for Common Yellowthroat, herons and other waders in the wetlands under the power lines, and songbirds in the trees.
+At the south-east end of the park, just before World Championship Drive begins to loop east toward Cattlemen Road, take Athlete’s Drive to the West Boat Ramp and West Lake Parking lot and look for birds around the adjoining lakes and on the power lines.
 Monk Parakeet and American Kestrel may be seen year-round in this area.
 To see an aerial view of major trails/roads, click on the Map & Directions link below, change the “view” to “Satellite” and enlarge the map.

 Address: 5851 Nathan Benderson Circle, Sarasota, FL 34235